Course Assistant

 Formatting and structuring output Determining whether the structure serves your audience

-Arithmetic in simple expressions Any multi-step calculation (AI approximates, not computes)
+Arithmetic in simple expressions Any multi-step calculation

 This table maps directly to Kaiser Fung’s Trifecta: AI handles the V corner (visual execution) reliably.
 The Q (question) and D (data) corners require you.